NBISweden/sda-services-backup/README.md

 All parts of the config file can be set as ENVs where the separator is `_` i.e. the S3 accesskey can be set as `S3_ACCESSKEY`.
 ENVs will overrule values set in the config file

-For a complete example of configuration options see the [example](#Example-configuration-file) at the bottom
+For a complete example of configuration options see the [example](#Example-configuration-file) at the bottom.

+For deploying the backup service, see  [example](/examples/)

 ## Create a crypt4gh key pair